 - Learning new things/ developmental milestones

 - Loneliness (needing a cuddle)

-It's very important to respond to your baby when they are crying.
+It's very important to respond to a baby when they are crying.

 All babies are different and some babies need more help getting to sleep and staying asleep than others.
-Unfortunately, there is no miracle cure to help your baby sleep all night long.
-Your baby’s temperament plays a big part in how they sleep.
+Unfortunately, there is no miracle cure to help a baby sleep all night long.
+A baby’s temperament plays a big part in how they sleep.
 Starting solid foods does not help babies sleep through the night.